How to become

 Apprenticeship

-You could apply to do an apprenticeship to get into this role, for example, a Photographer Level 4 Higher Apprenticeship.
+You could apply to do a Photographer Level 4 Higher Apprenticeship to get into this role.

-This apprenticeship takes around 1 year and 6 months to complete, and is a mix of training in the workplace and off-the-job study.
+This apprenticeship takes between 1 and 2 years to complete, and is a mix of training in the workplace and off-the-job study.

 Entry requirements